Big Ship, Narrow Strait

 ‘Capital requires the state’

 The obstruction of a vital shipping lane blocked the passage of at least three hundred other vessels, including oil tankers and, apparently, one Russian warship.
 Looting of the stalled vessels—“stranded assets” or “sitting ducks” as they have been variously called—was a much-reported concern.
-Ships bearing jet fuel, live animals, grains, and Ikea furniture were rerouted back through the heavily militarized Horn of Africa—passing by war-ravaged Yemen—to the longer route to Europe via South Africa.
+Ships bearing jet fuel, live animals, grains, and Ikea furniture were rerouted back through the text: heavily militarized Horn of Africa—passing by war-ravaged Yemen—to the longer route to Europe via South Africa.
 Shipping corporations called the US Navy to protect their assets from seafaring pirates.
 As Anwar Shaikh has written: “Capital requires the state and the state requires… the proper functioning of capital.”

 The Suez has a history of being weaponized with consequential outcomes for global trade.
 The 1967 Arab-Israeli war, which led Egypt to close the canal, trapped fifteen cargo ships in the Suez for eight years.
 Maritime trade was forced to take the longer passage around the Cape of Good Hope propelling a demand for bigger Japanese-built ships.
 In its very construction as colonial infrastructure the Suez figured from the start in relations of economic dominance and subordination, and inter-imperialist rivalries.
 More than a century ago, Rosa Luxemburg wrote that, with the Suez, Egypt became “caught in the web of European capitalism never again to get free of it.”
 The mid-nineteenth-century French-led construction of the waterway on the backs of a million and a half fellaheen—state-conscripted labor—thrust Egypt into a colonial mode of capitalism.
 Funding this decade-long infrastructure project which ended up costing $1.9 billion (in today’s terms) required sovereign debt issuance.
 The sterling loans were rerouted back to Europe to purchase European capital goods and repaid through the onerous taxation of the Egyptian peasantry.
 Suez “formed the nucleus,” wrote Luxemburg, “for Egypt’s immense national debt which was to bring about her military occupation by Britain.”